Facts about deafness & hearing loss

 - Many people with hearing loss also have tinnitus which affects 1 in 10 adults.
 They may also have balance difficulties.

 - Hearing loss is associated not only with mental health conditions (see below) but also with numerous physical health conditions such as diabetes, cardiovascular disease, anaemia, chronic kidney disease, rheumatoid arthritis, sleep apnea, balance problems and an increased risk of falls.
+Please visit our page on causes of hearing loss.

 Hearing loss in older people